ICMST 2018 Keynote Speakers

 Petr Valášek is associate professor in the field Technology and mechanization of agriculture on Faculty of Engineering – Czech University of Life Sciences Prague (CULS), Czech Republic.
 Currently he works at the Department of Material Science and Manufacturing Technology and he is Vice-Rector for Quality of Academic Activities on CULS.
 He defended his dissertation thesis "Polymer particle composite systems" in the doctoral study program Special technology in the field of study quality and reliability of machines and equipment.
 He attended of more than hundred lectures at European universities in Italy, Estonia, Latvia, Poland, Spain, Portugal etc. He has passed several Keynote lectures at international non-European universities as well.
 As part of research projects, he actively participates in various international conferences, and cooperates with foreign universities (e.g. China, Malaysia, and Indonesia).
 Assoc.
 Prof. Ing.
 Petr Valášek, Ph.D. is the author or co-author of 94 entries in the database Scopus, h-index 15 and 44 entries in the database Web of Science.
 Professional interests: Composite systems, Biocomposites, Biomass usage in materials engineering, Composites with Natural Fibres, Manufacturing Technology.

-Biography: Prof. Dr Eric Dimla, is Professor of Mechanical Engineering at the Universiti Teknologi Brunei since 1st of March 2015.
-Prior to joining UTB, he was Academic Leader (Engineering) at Southampton Solent University before which he was a Senior Lecturer in CAD and Engineering at Portsmouth University, UK form 2011 to 2014.
+Biography: Prof. Dr Eric Dimla, is Head of School of Science and Technology, RMIT University Vietnam, since 1st of April 2018.
+Prior to joining RMIT he was Dean Fculty of Engineering Universiti Teknologi Brunei.
 Prof. Dimla received the MEng (Hons) degree in Mechanical Engineering in 1994 from University College London(University of London) and did a PhD immediately after that on ‘Tool condition monitoring using neural networks in metal turning operations’ awarded in June 1998.
 A postdoctoral research fellowship followed in Aberdeen Scotland where he managed and co-ordinated an EU funded project on renewable energy before his appointment as a lecturer.
 His research interest is within the area of metal cutting tool-wear and condition monitoring/fault diagnosis, intelligent sensor fusion and signal processing for industrial applications.
 He has published well over 40 papers at International Conferences/Symposiums and International Journals mainly in high speed machining of metals and the application of AI techniques in metal cutting tool wear monitoring.
-Prof. Dimla is a chartered mechanical engineer and member of both the IET and IMechE.
+Prof. Dimla is a chartered mechanical engineer and member of IET and FIMechE.

 Prof. Vincent Lee Chieng Chen, Curtin University, Sarawak, Malaysia